o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 You can create a Script Canvas graph that connects to Input Events.
 For more information about scripting with Script Canvas, refer to [Creating Gameplay with Script Canvas](/docs/user-guide/scripting/script-canvas).

-1. In Perspective, select the entity.
+1. In the viewport or **Entity Outliner**, select the entity.

 1. In Entity Inspector, click **Add Component** and add the **Script Canvas** component.

-1. In the Script Canvas component, for **Script Canvas Asset**, specify a Script Canvas graph like the following.
+1. In the Script Canvas component, for **Script Canvas Asset**, click the **Open in Script Canvas Editor** icon and create a new Script Canvas graph like the following.

 ### Example Script Canvas graph